Download the all-new Republic app:

 Advertisement

-News outlets report Attorney Gregory Underwood filed court documents Tuesday seeking to dismiss a city lawsuit that says state law infringes on its right to free speech.
-Underwood says that he and state Attorney General Mark Herring don’t believe law applies to city’s 80-foot (24-meter) Confederate monument of a solider nicknamed “Johnny Reb.”
+News outlets report Attorney Gregory Underwood filed court documents Tuesday seeking to dismiss a city lawsuit that says the state law infringes on its right to free speech.
+Underwood says that he and state Attorney General Mark Herring don’t believe the law applies to the city’s 80-foot (24-meter) Confederate monument of a solider nicknamed “Johnny Reb.”

 Advertisement

-It’s unclear when statue will be moved.
+It’s unclear when the statue will be moved.

 Advertisement